UnUniFi/moderators/seasons/0x1/moderators-list.md

 - Discord user name: `Muhamad Jamil#0030`
 - UnUniFi address: `ununifi1v45254hgxun3vnydjcl6dhw6sz82ulftu6t53s`
 - MEE6 experience point at the start of this season: `0`
-- MEE6 experience point at the end of this season: `Not yet`
+- MEE6 experience point at the end of this season: `33745`

 ## Liya